Voxeldeev/voxbox/README.md

 The source code is available under the MIT license.
 The code is written in [TypeScript](https://www.typescriptlang.org/), which requires [node & npm](https://www.npmjs.com/get-npm), so install those first.
-Then to build this project, open git bash and run:
+Then to build this project, open a command line and run:

 ```
 git clone https://github.com/jummbus/jummbox.git